Expressing colostrum during pregnancy

 In June 2017 a randomised controlled trial was published on the safety of AEC - since breastfeeding releases oxytocin and oxytocin contracts the uterus during labour, there was a concern that AEC could cause preterm labour.
 The DAME study asked over 600 mothers who had gestational diabetes to start expressing colostrum BY HAND from 36 weeks* for 5 mins twice a day (intervention group) or not (control group).

 The study found that there was no difference in what gestation the babies were born at in the 2 groups.
-There was also no difference in any adverse events between the 2 groups.
+There was also no difference in any adverse events between the 2 groups (eg no increase in postbirth bleeding, no issues with the babies after birth, etc).
 In the intervention group, the average total amount expressed was 5mls - that is IN TOTAL, not per day or per session.

 *36 weeks was the earliest the study could start from an ethical point of view - no ethics committee would approve a study that may risk mothers birthing earlier than 36 weeks, so we do not know the safety applies to earlier gestations.
 But keep in mind that many mothers continue to breastfeed older children through pregnancy.
 They also only looked at those with gestational diabetes as their babies are the most at risk for needing supplemental feeds after birth.